majidmahmoodlhr/IBM-Data-Analyst-Capstone-Project/Week 01/04 Obtain an IBM Cloud Feature Code.md

 We have also provided you with the stepwise instructions on how to create an IBM Cloud account for your reference.

 NOTE: If you have already applied your IBM Cloud feature code in another course/lab to create an IBM Cloud account, please skip this item, as the code can only be used once.

+This course uses a third-party tool, Obtain an IBM Cloud Feature Code, to enhance your learning experience.
+The tool will reference basic information like your name, email, and Coursera ID.

+Coursera Honor Code

+I agree to use this tool responsibly.